shahab-24/SHAHAB-UDDIN/README.md

 ## Hi there 👋

-I'm [Your Name], a passionate Full-Stack Developer and an enthusiastic learner of ethical hacking and security.
-Currently, I'm focused on building web applications using the MERN stack and exploring new technologies.
+I'm SHAHAB UDDIN, a passionate Full-Stack Developer and an enthusiastic learner of ethical hacking and security.
+Currently, I'm focused on learning how to make web applications using the MERN stack and exploring new technologies.

 ### 🌱 I’m currently learning: